Ending Hunger in Maine

 The mission of the Governor’s Office of Policy Innovation and the Future (GOPIF) is to foster collaboration across state government to help solve Maine’s most important long-term challenges utilizing data-driven, innovative policy solutions.

-Now home to the Ending Hunger by 2030 (EH2030) initiative, GOPIF serves as a convener, bringing stakeholders together across and beyond state government to create a Maine free from hunger with Maine’s Roadmap to End Hunger as its guide.
+Now home to the Ending Hunger in Maine initiative, GOPIF serves as a convener, bringing stakeholders together across and beyond state government to create a Maine free from hunger with Maine’s Roadmap to End Hunger as its guide.
 This work is facilitated by GOPIF’s Senior Anti-Hunger Policy Advisor, including:

 • Facilitating coordination of key policy initiatives and recommendations outlined in Maine’s Roadmap to End Hunger by 2030.